 To build PonyOS from scratch, please use an Ubuntu or Debian-derived host.
 Mahjong ultimate mac os.

-.
+Clone from our git repository and then run make.
 Note that we do not support building PonyOS from scratch and this process may not work.
 Complete builds may take anywhere from thirty minutes to many hours, depending on your hardware.

 Git Repository